Azer0s/flat-constitution/README.md

          1. The consul may not partake in this vote.
          2. In case of a tie, the consul can not break the tie.
          3. In case of a tie, the consul is considered innocent.
-      2. If the council succesfully veto's against an item, purchased by the consul, the consul shall pay for said item out of their private funds.
+      2. If the council successfully veto's against an item, purchased by the consul, the consul shall pay for said item out of their private funds.
 2. Other flat members may purchase groceries as well.
    1. The council can veto items bought by other flat members.
       1. This decision requires a simple majority.
          1. The council member may not partake in this vote.
          2. In case of a tie, the consul can break the tie.
-      2. If the council succesfully veto's against an item, purchased by another council member, said council member shall pay for said item out of their private funds.
+      2. If the council successfully veto's against an item, purchased by another council member, said council member shall pay for said item out of their private funds.

 ## Article 7: Rental agreement